stolenfootball/translate-smsdb/README.md

 usage: python translate-smsdb.py [-h] [-d DATABASE] [-f FROMCODE] [-o OUTPUT] [-t TOCODE] [--online ONLINE]

 options:
-  -h, --help            show this help message and exit -d DATABASE, --database DATABASE
-                        Path to the SMS DB file to translate -f FROMCODE, --from FROMCODE
-                        Two digit code of the language to translate from.
-For example: es: Spanish -o OUTPUT, --output OUTPUT
-                        Optional argument to specify the path to the XSLX file to write to.
-Defaults to "output.txt" -t TOCODE, --to TOCODE
+  -h, --help                           show this help message and exit -d DATABASE, --database DATABASE     Path to the SMS DB file to translate -f FROM, --from FROM                 Two digit code of the language to translate from.
+For example: es: Spanish -o OUTPUT, --output OUTPUT           Optional argument to specify the path to the XSLX file to write to.
+Defaults to "output.xlsx"
-                        Optional argument to specify two digit code of the language to translate to.
-Default is English "en" --online ONLINE       Attempt to download new language packages.
+  -t TO, --to TO                       Optional argument to specify two digit code of the language to translate to.
+Default is English "en"
+  --online ONLINE                      Attempt to download new language packages.
 If not passed, program will attempt to use the offline cache.
 ```

 ## Contribution